This includes if you seek election or want to take part in election campaigns.

 • Where possible, avoid any conflicts of interest and manage those you can’t avoid consistent with your employer’s policies (item 3.7 of the code).

-• Ensure any paid or volunteer work doesn’t conflict with your public sector role and that your employer has approved your participation (item 3.8 of the code).
+• Ensure any paid or volunteer work doesn’t conflict with your public sector role.
+This includes the requirement to seek approval for any paid work and discuss your participation in volunteer activities with your employer where actual, perceived or potential conflicts may arise (item 3.8 of the code).

 • At work and in your private life, avoid damage to your employer or the public sector’s reputation and the public’s trust in how you do your job (item 3.9 of the code).